-- Enterprise Zones in Chesterfield, Henrico, and the City of Richmond offer local tax and financing incentives in addition to the state’s Enterprise Zone incentives.
+- Enterprise Zones in Henrico and the City of Richmond offer local tax and financing incentives in addition to the state’s Enterprise Zone incentives.

 - Foreign Trade Zone #207 at Richmond International Airport provides space for storage, distribution, and light assembly operations.
 Imported goods held in the zone are not subject to U.S. Customs duties until they leave the zone and enter the U.S. for domestic consumption.
 Duties are not paid on broken or wasted product or on exported items.

-- Financing for small businesses is available through the James River Development Corporation, the Crater Development Company, REDC Community Capital Group Inc., Virginia Small Business Financing Authority, and other firms
+- Financing for small businesses is available through the Crater Development Company, Virginia Small Business Financing Authority, and other firms.

 - Dominion Energy offers a variety of rate options that may lower operating costs for commercial and industrial users.

-- The Business Expansion Incentive Fund (BEIF) is available through the Chesterfield County Economic Development Department and was established for the purpose of securing job-creating economic development opportunities through the preservation and expansion of existing business in Chesterfield County.
+- The Business Expansion Incentive Fund (BEIF) is available through the Chesterfield County Economic Development Department and was established to secure job-creating economic development opportunities through the preservation and expansion of existing business in Chesterfield County.
 BEIF assistance may be in the form of a low-interest loan or a grant.

 Workforce Recruitment Services

-The Greater Richmond Partnership has developed a variety of services to assist new corporate citizens relocating to the region and to facilitate the start-up process.
+The Greater Richmond Partnership has developed a variety of services to assist new corporate citizens relocating to the region and to facilitate the ramp-up process.
 Relocation services are available through the Greater Richmond Partnership in cooperation with local businesses.
 The Partnership can provide a wide variety of community information including print publications and maps.
 The Partnership also can coordinate employment assistance through local staffing agencies and the Virginia Employment Commission.
-Based on company requirements, services may include:

 Recruitment of mission-critical technical and professional employees